Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 This is a mirror image of the [spiderman] position.

 #### Weird goofy

+The leader’s right-hand ring and middle fingers point to the right at 3:00 while the leader faces 12:00.

 This is a mirror image of the [weird] position.